Skip to main content

 • disconnected — the user revoked access on their side, or the link otherwise needs rebuilding.

-Re-linking is just running the initiate → widget → active flow again for the same Client.
+Re-linking with POST /v3/clients/{id}/connections runs the initiate → widget → active flow again for the same Client.
+Use it when you want (or need) a brand-new connection.

 Prefer not to build a bank picker at all?
 Use the hosted connect sessionPOST /v3/clients/{id}/connect-session returns a LedgerSync-hosted url you email the user.
 Same lifecycle, none of the widget plumbing.